jonmikeli/azureiotdevicesimulator5-pnp/docs/HowTo.md

 ```

 ##### devicesettings.json
-This file allows configuring the device simulation settings.
+This file allows to configure the device simulation settings.

 ```json
 {